 In addition to the tours and exhibits, there is always a fun event being hosted at the Queen Mary.
 During the month of February is the Scottish Festival, which we love see my post HERE.
 There are tons of fun activities for families, the sound of bagpipes fill the air, and the beer is flowing freely.
 It is a great time!

 Another event that I love is the Shipwreck, now called Dark Harbor, during Halloween time.
 There are haunted houses, live music, bars and an extra level of spookiness due to the real ghosts that might be wondering around.
-Check out the Calender of Events for all the exciting festivities aboard the Queen Mary.

 That’s a Wrap: